 - Serve it with a bean and rice glory bowl.

-- After fermenting for a month, serve curtido like sauerkraut.
-Perfect with hot dogs!
+- After fermenting for a month, curtido will taste like sauerkraut.
+Perfect for serving on hot dogs!

 Curtido is a fermented sauerkraut-like condiment from El Salvador.
 It is traditionally served with pupusas, but it is delicious on everything from tacos to hot dogs.